The Max Headroom Show: Episodes

-Television Movie
+Television movie

-In order to introduce the character who would host their new music video program, Channel Four broadcast a short (one-hour) science fiction movie, Max Headroom: 20 Minutes into the Future, which supplied him with a backstory.
+In order to introduce the character who would host their new music video programme, Channel Four broadcast a short (one-hour) science fiction movie, Max Headroom: 20 Minutes into the Future, which supplied him with a backstory.
 The events and characters in this movie were never again referred to in music video or talk show versions of Max Headroom.
 (Two years later, however, the movie was remade into the pilot episode of an American science fiction television series).

 Series 1

 The first series employed Max as a music video host, often interrupting the videos with his commentary and antics.
-Each program included hits from the early eighties and newer releases.
-The show aired at 6pm every Saturday, giving peak time exposure to many artists who were unknown in the UK at the time.
-These included the bands Makromad, German band Ledernacken and musician Udo Lindenberg, and the Australian band Severed Heads.
+Each programme included hits from the early 1980s and newer releases.
+The show aired at 6pm every Saturday, giving peak time exposure to many artists who were unknown in the UK at the time whilst still featuring some of the more well-known ones.
+These included several German bands such as Makromad, Ledernacken and musician Udo Lindenberg, and the Australian band Severed Heads.